 Get a free street performance licence

-The Council supports high-quality street performance and aims to build on our reputation as a busking-friendly city.
+We support high-quality street performance and aim to build on our reputation as a busking-friendly city.

 To do that, we must consider the needs of our inner city residents, businesses and other street users, and have some rules about performing on Wellington’s streets.
 The rules are to keep people safe, allow them to go about their daily business and activities, while supporting our vibrant street performance culture.